 We are experienced in the use of PHP, Perl and MySQL to derive dynamic pages from databases and algorithmically.
-We are particularly proud of the broadcast reception databases and of the news database used to power the news section of the DTG Web Site.
+We are particularly proud of the broadcast reception databases and of the news database used to power the news section of the erstwhile DTG Web Site.

 The day-to-day running of a web site for a client is needed if the site has some ever-changing content but the circumstances (and/or budget) do not require a full content management system.
-We have developed hybrid web sites geared towards regular updating.
+We developed hybrid web sites geared towards regular updating.

 We worked with the BBC, Digital UK, Digital Radio UK and others to produce and manage databases of coverage predictions for digital television and radio.
 These were initially set up in 1997 to assist with the UK's digital switchover and have evolved ever since.
 The original data was for DTT and DAB was added more recently.